Saturday, 17 May 2025

 0.000

 This is still deceptive, because it ignores years from 2004 onwards in which a country entered the Eurovision Song Contest but failed to reach the final.
-Bulgaria has actually had 14 entries from 2005 to 2023 inclusive, but has only reached the final 5 times so far.
+Bulgaria has actually had 14 entries from 2005 to 2024 inclusive, but has only reached the final 5 times so far.
 Under the above scheme of things, its total of 23 points divided by 5 gives it an average of 4.600 points per grand final appearance (6th place on the leader board).
 The Netherlands has had 53 appearances in the final, the last being 2022, but failed to get past the semi-finals from 2005 to 2012 inclusive, and since then in 2015 and 2023.
+N.B.
+In 2024, the Netherlands qualified for the Grand Final, but was disqualified on the morning of the Grand Final, and has therefore been treated as a non-participation in the 2024 Grand Final here.
 Dividing its total of 143 points by 53 gives an average of 2.698 points per grand final appearance, putting it at 20th place on the leader board.

 Back to the top